Public consultation on National Statement content

 Keeping up to date

-To keep apprised of any forthcoming public consultations on proposed changes to the National Statement refer to the NHMRC Online Services portal.
-Public consultations are advertised in the NHMRC Research and Health Tracker.
+To keep apprised of any forthcoming public consultations on proposed changes to the National Statement refer to NHMRC consultations.
+Public consultations are advertised in the NHMRC Tracker.

 Australian activity in ethical review of human research began during the 1960s and was related closely to the federal funding of medical research.
 Through the passage of the Medical Research Endowment Fund Act 1937, the Commonwealth Parliament had established the Medical Research Endowment Fund.
 Responsibility for the fund was vested in the Minister for Health, who could determine its use for medical research and in the training of persons in medical research, acting on the advice of the National Health and Medical Research Council, constituted in 1936.